00

 What is the marketing automation process?

 The marketing automation process involves using software to automate repetitive marketing tasks.
-This includes segmenting audiences, targeting them with personalized communications across various channels, and managing workflows to nurture leads, and track the performance of marketing campaigns.
+This includes segmenting audiences, targeting them with personalized communications across various channels, and managing workflows to nurture leads, and tracking the performance of marketing campaigns.

 What could be a basic marketing automation strategy?